 - Nairobi City County (Water, Energy, Forestry, Environment and Natural Resources) - Kenya

 - National Environment Management Authority (NEMA-KENYA) - Kenya

 - Implementing Partner

 - United Nations Environment Programme (UN Environment)

 - Wuppertal Institute for Climate, Environment and Energy GmbH - Germany

 State of implementation/results

 - 30 concepts and action plans co-developed for low-carbon energy, mobility and resource solutions for over 20 partner cities.

-- 14 pilot and demonstration projects implemented in Kochi (India), Belo-Horizonte (Brazil), Nairobi (Kenya), Hanoi (Vietnam), Kathmandu (Nepal), Pasig (Philippines), Dar es Salaam (Tanzania), Kigali (Rwanda) and Quito (Ecuador).
+- 14 pilot and demonstration projects being implemented in Kochi (India), Belo-Horizonte (Brazil), Nairobi (Kenya), Hanoi (Vietnam), Kathmandu (Nepal), Pasig (Philippines), Dar es Salaam (Tanzania), Kigali (Rwanda), Quito (Ecuador) and Montevideo (Uruguay).

 - Capacity building and innovation partnership launched and over 4000 local and national policy makers, practitioners, stakeholders and NGO representatives trained on the mitigation potential of sustainable urban basic services measures.

-- Factsheets, policy papers and guidelines developed on urban mobility, energy, resource and planning issues
+- More than 30 Factsheets, policy papers and guidelines developed on urban mobility, energy, resource and planning issues

 - National Urban Mobility Policy and Investment Guidelines and Waste Wise Cities Tool launched in cooperation with partner projects

-- Outreach and policy dialogue at the Conference of the Parties (COP 23, COP 24, COP 25), World Urban Forum (WUF), UN Environment and Habitat Assemblies.
+- Outreach and policy dialogue at the Conference of the Parties (COP 23, COP 24, COP 25, COP 26, COP 27), World Urban Forum (WUF), UN Environment and Habitat Assemblies.

 The link has been copied to the clipboard